bixycler/GeoGebraApplets/README.md

 Each applet is stored in a directory, e.g. `app`, which can be zipped into a <a href="https://wiki.geogebra.org/en/Reference:File_Format">GeoGebra worksheet file</a>, e.g. `app.ggb`.
 - To extract source code, open the applet in <a href="https://www.geogebra.org/classic/">GeoGebra "classic" app</a>, download as `.ggb` file, unzip the downloaded file.
-- To update GeoGebra worksheet from source, zip the source files in dir  `app` (without dir name "`app`") into file `app.ggb`, open the target applet in "activity editor" (https://www.geogebra.org/material/edit/id/[activity_id]), then replace the applet inside that activity by the local `app.ggb`.
+- To update GeoGebra worksheet from source, zip the source files in dir  `app` (without dir name "`app`") into file `app.ggb`, open the target applet in "activity editor" (https://www.geogebra.org/material/edit/id/[activity_id]), then replace the applet inside that activity with the local `app.ggb`.

 ## List of applets with descriptions and links